 It is obvious that the grievous nature of our loss is immensely aggravated by the element of violence involved in it.
 And where does this violence spring from?
 From ignorance and hatred — the exact antonyms of Learning and Reason.
 Learning and Reason: those two words of John Kennedy’s were not uttered in time to save his own life; but every man can pick them up where they fell, and make them part of himself, the seed of that rational intelligence without which our world can no longer survive.
 This must be the mission of every man of goodwill: to insist, unflaggingly, at risk of becoming a repetitive bore, but to insist on the achievement of a world in which the mind will have triumphed over violence.

 We musicians, like everyone else, are numb with sorrow at this murder, and with rage at the senselessness of the crime.
 But this sorrow and rage will not inflame us to seek retribution; rather they will inflame our art.
 Our music will never again be quite the same.
 This will be our reply to violence: to make music more intensely, more beautifully, more devotedly than ever before.
 And with each note we will honor the spirit of John Kennedy, commemorate his courage, and reaffirm his faith in the Triumph of the Mind.

-The word kumbaya is appropriative and problematic, originating in the ethnographic and exoticized collection of Gullah creole spirituals which themselves arose in the context of slavery and the trauma of displacement in the African diaspora, but I’m using it here in a pop-culture sense and a bit ironically, and definitely do not intend to offend.
+**The word kumbaya is appropriative and problematic, originating in the ethnographic and exoticized collection of Gullah creole spirituals which themselves arose in the traumatic context of slavery.
+Its use here recalls the word’s place in contemporary pop culture, and is not meant to offend.